The 2020 grape harvest across British Columbia is complete with only a few red fermentations yet to be pressed off.

 Howling Bluff Estate Winery - Naramata Bench

-Winemaker Luke Smith stands in his Century Block pinot noir vineyard, offering a closer look at his 2020 crop, which is looking very good due to a Goldilocks kind of growing season.
+Winemaker Luke Smith stands in his Century Block pinot noir vineyard, offering a closer look at his 2020 crop, which looks very good due to a Goldilocks kind of growing season.

 Blue Grouse Estate Winery & Vineyard - Cowichan Valley